-Ho Chi Minh City’s Cho Lon, the world’s largest China Town, is a bustling district just west of District 1.
+Ho Chi Minh City’s Cho Lon, the world’s largest Chinatown, is a bustling district just west of District 1.
 With its storied history, markets, pagodas, and restaurants, it is a unique mix of Chinese and Vietnamese influences.
-If you’re visiting Ho Chi Minh City, Cho Lon is a must.
+If you’re getting around Ho Chi Minh City, Cho Lon is a must.
 Read on to find out more about this fascinating area!

 Cho Lon’s emergence was heavily linked to the Hoa (overseas Chinese) people, whose historical migration to Vietnam dates back to the 1644 collapse of the Ming dynasty.
 Subsequent political crises in China over the years meant the numbers of Hoa people steadily grew in Vietnam into a fully-fledged diaspora, which today is made up of five different groups: the Cantonese and the Hakka, from Guangdong province; the Chaozhou, from eastern Guangdong province; the Fujianese, from Fujian; and the Hainanese are from the southernmost island.